jschappet/magic_map_project/Ram Dass (Richard Alpert).md

 - **Be Here Now** - A seminal work that blends Eastern philosophy with Western psychology, guiding readers on a journey of self-discovery.
 - **Still Here: Embracing Aging, Changing, and Dying** - A reflective exploration of aging and the spiritual insights that come with it.
 - **Polishing the Mirror: How to Live from Your Spiritual Heart** - A collection of teachings and practices to help individuals connect with their spiritual essence.
+- **Grist for the Mill** - A compilation of talks that delve into the nature of consciousness and spirituality. #TOBE_REVIEWED

 ## Websites
 - [Ram Dass Official Website](https://www.ramdass.org) - A comprehensive resource for his teachings, podcasts, and events.
 - [Love Serve Remember Foundation](https://www.loveserveremember.org) - The foundation dedicated to preserving and sharing Ram Dass's teachings and legacy.
+- [Ram Dass on YouTube](https://www.youtube.com/user/RamDass) - A channel featuring lectures, interviews, and teachings. #TOBE_REVIEWED

 ## Videos
 - **Ram Dass: Becoming Nobody** - A documentary that explores his life and philosophy.
 - **Ram Dass Talks on Love and Compassion** - A series of lectures available on various platforms, focusing on love, mindfulness, and interbeing.
+- **The Journey of Awakening** - A video series that discusses the path to spiritual awakening and self-realization. #TOBE_REVIEWED

 # Location
 Ram Dass spent much of his later years in Maui, Hawaii, where he engaged in teaching and community building.
 His teachings are accessible globally through online platforms, allowing individuals from all over the world to connect with his work.